heyongsh1/digit/index.md

     Navbar.tsx # The application navbar.

-    StuffItem.tsx # Row in the list stuff page.
+    ContactItem.tsx # Row in the list Contact page.

-    StuffItemAdmin.tsx # Row in the admin list stuff page.
+    ContactItemAdmin.tsx # Row in the admin list Contact page.

   lib/